imonlinux/apsystems_power_local/README.md

 ~~Implement requirements for installation via HACS~~

---Implement the custom component to allow configuration of the sensor from the UI.--
+~~Implement the custom component to allow configuration of the sensor from the UI.~~